What is cash out betting and should you use it in your betting strategy in 2019?

 This happens on autopilot so there’s no need to log in or watch the event.
 This is an awesome feature for those that don’t want to sit and wait around before cashing out.

 Another great cash out betting feature brought to market by Betfair is the ability to partially cash out your bets.

-This is great for scenarios when you’re unsure about the final outcome of the event.
-Punters can split their chances in order to play it safe.
+This is great for scenarios when you’re unsure about the outcome of the event.
+Punters can split their chances to play it safe.

 How to calculate cash out bets

-You’re probably thinking that the calculation behind cash out betting is rather complicated.
-Think again, it’s actually very simple.
+You’re probably thinking that the calculation behind cash-out betting is rather complicated.
+Think again, it’s very simple.